litentry/hackathons/README.md

 * Third Prize: **1688 USDT**
 * Special Prize: **988 USDT**

-Prized are in LIT tokens equal to the above-mentioned USDT amount.
+Prizes are in LIT tokens equal to the above-mentioned USDT amount.
 Teams can choose any of the above project themes, as prizes are not theme-specific.

 ## Timeline